kaiytech/lyrautomate/README.md

 	SetControlRotation(NewControlRot);
 }
 ```

+This approach implements a progressive aiming helper within a custom `ALyraPlayerController` class, designed to gradually rotate the player’s control rotation toward a specified `AActor` target over multiple ticks.
+The core functionality is encapsulated in the `AimAtActorProgressive` function and referenced in the `Tick` function, producing smooth and frame rate independent mouse movements.

+When `AimAtActor` is called, the controller caches the target actor and the scale factor.
+During each Tick, if a target is present, `AimAtActorProgressive` calculates the desired rotation from the player camera’s current location to the target's world position.
+The rotational delta between the current control rotation and the desired look-at rotation is computed, normalized, and mapped to a 2D vector representing pitch and yaw deltas.
+These values are scaled by AimScale to produce incremental adjustments, which are then applied to the control rotation.
+This method ensures a natural, non-instantaneous aiming transition that avoids abrupt snapping and look like analog input behavior.

+Once the delta is within a tolerance (`0.05f`, adjust if needed?
+Seemed like the best value), the system considers the alignment complete and clears the target, so the rotation will not happen anymore.
+The IsAiming flag provides feedback for GameDriver to query aiming state.

+This system is lightweight, deterministic, and suitable for single-player or local simulation, but requires extension (e.g., network replication or prediction) for multiplayer environments.

 # GameDriver experience conclusions
 As a person who has years of experience using AltTester for Unity, I can immediately see a few pros and cons about GameDriver, judging by my current experience with it.